-By Dominic Waughray for the Guardian Professional Network
+by Dominic Waughray* for the Guardian Professional Network

-Dominic Waughray explains the need for urgency in dealing with the world’s growing demand for freshwater
+Dominic Waughray explains the need for urgency in dealing with the world’s growing demand for freshwater.

 The future security of freshwater resources around the world is of increasing concern.
 Due to our interlinked global economy, water scarcity in many parts of the world could harm the global economy in ways we had not thought of.
 Shortfalls in crop yields and more variable food prices could be an early impact.

 It is not just a question of more people requiring more water.
 Rather, it is a case of more wealthy societies demanding much more water.
-During the 20th century, while population grew by a factor of four, freshwater withdrawals grew by a factor of nine.
+In the 20th century, while the population grew by a factor of four, freshwater withdrawals grew by a factor of nine.
 If we take these past patterns and look forward, the outlook for 2030 is stark.

 Herein lies the water challenge.
 If we already use over 70% of freshwater withdrawals for agriculture and face an increase in demand for food by 70% by 2030, especially for water-intensive meat and dairy, it is clear that a business-as-usual approach is not an option.
 We cannot use over 100% of our freshwater for agriculture.
 Significant, perhaps radical changes in agricultural water usage will be required.

-At the same time, our demand for energy will also grow; and energy is also a thirsty sector.
+At the same time, our demand for energy will also grow, and energy is also a thirsty sector.

-More challenging still, many ‘clean’ energy solutions that the US may wish to pursue to meet its wider environmental obligations, such as carbon capture and storage, shale gas, nuclear power and solar thermal plants, can actually require even more water for their systems than a coal fired power station.
+More challenging still, many “clean” energy solutions that the US may wish to pursue to meet its wider environmental obligations, such as carbon capture and storage, shale gas, nuclear power, and solar thermal plants, can actually require even more water for their systems than a coal-fired power station.

 Against this water and growth conundrum, General Electric has asked if there will be enough water in the US to power the future.
 The Economist has written about the end to farming in the California valleys as a result of water shortages and water reallocations.
-In the future, the US will likely have to depend much more on other country’s agriculture and water, so it can import its orange juice and raisins (and potentially its wine).
+In the future, the US will likely have to depend much more on other countries’ agriculture and water, so it will import its orange juice and raisins (and potentially its wine).
 Even the US Department of Energy recently told Congress that energy production in the US is at the mercy of water availability.

-We can see first responses to the growth challenge of the food-energy-water nexus already being played out around the world as water-scarce, fast growing economies in Asia and the Gulf seek to acquire agricultural land in water-rich countries like equatorial Africa.
-These so called ‘land grabs’ are really about water.
+We can see first responses to the growth challenge of the food-energy-water nexus already being played out around the world as water-scarce, fast-growing economies in Asia and the Gulf seek to acquire agricultural land in water-rich countries like equatorial Africa.
+These so called “land grabs” are really about water.
 If our global trading regime offered a more effective trade in agricultural goods, there would be much less need for such land/water deals.

 This challenging scenario of water trade-offs over the next two decades should also be set against the context of today’s water management challenges.
 Unfortunately, the story gets worse.
-Due to a historical profligacy of water use, the old adage of “You wouldn’t want to be starting from here” holds true.
+Due to historical profligacy of water use, the old adage of “You wouldn’t want to be starting from here” holds true.

-Many countries are extracting groundwater faster than it can be replenished (Mexico by 20%, China by 25% and India by 56%).
+Many countries are extracting groundwater faster than it can be replenished (Mexico by 20%, China by 25%, and India by 56%).
 Over 70 of the world’s major rivers now hardly reach the ocean due to the extensive diversion of water for human use.
-If current trends continue, by 2030 increasing water scarcity could cause annual grain losses equivalent to 30% of current world consumption (just as we need 70% more food).
-As demand continues to grow, competition for water will intensify between economic sectors, as well as between geographies
+If current trends continue, by 2030, increasing water scarcity could cause annual grain losses equivalent to 30% of current world consumption (just as we need 70% more food).
+As demand continues to grow, competition for water will intensify between economic sectors, as well as between geographies.

 In addition, let’s not forget that a potentially changing climate will simply accelerate freshwater security challenges faced in many places around the world.
 Unlike options in energy, there are no substitutes or alternatives to water.
 We will simply have to adapt.

 The good news is that the next few years hold great potential for a transformation in the world’s water management.
-Unlike climate change, no-one can argue that the problem does not exist, or that solutions are quickly required.
-New technologies, new arrangements and new policies will be required.
+Unlike climate change, no one can argue that the problem does not exist, or that solutions are quickly required.
+New technologies, new arrangements, and new policies will be required.

-The water services sector, water processing, water recycling technologies and water policy links to the energy and agricultural sectors are fast becoming a busy space for business, financial and professional services firms, policy makers and issue specialists.
+The water services sector, water processing, water recycling technologies, and water policy links to the energy and agricultural sectors are fast becoming a busy space for business, financial, and professional services firms, policymakers, and issue specialists.
 The World Economic Forum itself has embarked on a major initiative to help develop an improved fact base, and a public-private platform of advisory services to help governments that wish to engage in transformational water reform.
-This will tackle many of the challenges set out above in real time and in real situations, and I will write more about what we find as it gets under way.
+This will tackle many of the challenges set out above in real-time and in real situations, and I will write more about what we find as it gets underway.